microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 ### Package Lists

-In the previous sections, we learned how to build a specific image or iso by passing a CONFIG_FILE argument to make.
+In this section we will focus on how the image content is defined.
+In later sections, we will learn how to build a specific image or iso by passing a CONFIG_FILE argument to make.
 Each CONFIG_FILE specifies how the image should be built and what contents should be added to it.
-In this section we will focus on how the image content is defined.

 The complete package set of an image is defined in the "PackageLists" array of each image's configuration file.
 For example, the demo_vhd.json file includes these package lists: